derhansen/sf_event_mgt/Documentation/ForEditors/Events/Index.rst

          Registrations on the waitlist

    :Description:
          A list of participants registered to the waitlist of the event.
-This option is only visible, when the
+This option is only visible, when the waitlist feature is enabled for the event.

 Payment
 ~~~~~~~